 Withdrawal of Reports

 A report should only be withdrawn if absolutely necessary.
 Withdrawing a report should only occur if it has been processed and is either pending operator comments or has been published and made available to members.
-A report should NOT be withdrawn if an error is noticed in the report that simply requires a change or additional information to be as mentioned above.
+A report should NOT be withdrawn if an error is noticed in the report that simply requires a change or additional information to be added as mentioned above.

 Withdrawing a report should not be solely because minor changes are required.
 When withdrawing a report in SIRE a reason must usually be given at the time and this data is saved to SIRE for future reference.
 A list of reasons is shown on the screen when you reach the point of marking a report as withdrawn.
 One of these must be selected to complete the process.
 The reasons given include: